 What is Bluetooth Classic?

-But Classic has its weak spots.
+But Classic has weak spots.
 It uses more power than LE Audio, so headphones often need bigger batteries to last through the day.
 It also struggles with modern expectations like connecting to multiple devices at once.
-Switching between a laptop and a phone, for example, can feel clunky.
+Switching between a laptop and phone, for example, can feel clunky.
 These limits are exactly why LE Audio was created – not to replace Classic overnight, but to fix its long-standing issues.

 What is LE Audio?

-In short, LE Audio improves sound efficiency, lowers power use, and adds new features that open up entirely new ways to use wireless audio.
+In short, LE Audio improves sound efficiency, lowers power use, and adds new features that open entirely new ways to use wireless audio.

 Key Differences Between LE Audio and Bluetooth Classic